Huikie/Tic_Tac_Toe/README.md

 ## Implemented extra's
 - I implemented feedback on the gamestate in a nice way.

-This extra is shown in the section "Screenshots of the app".
+This extra is shown in the section "Screenshots of the app" (all images).

 ## Screenshots of the app
 ![](https://github.com/Huikie/Tic_Tac_Toe/blob/master/doc/begin.png)